 Mā Ma stood in the middle of the trail, exposed to the elements, beckoning for me to join her, to stand my ground.
 Her hood was down, flapping in the wind like a cape.
 Her hair, always kept short with tendrils, licked the back of her neck like flames.
 Behind her, wisps of white smoke escaped from a fumarole.

-When thunder grumbled across the skies, closer and closer as if it was homing in on me, I started to lose it.
+Lightening rippled across the skies, closer and closer as if it was homing in on me.
+I started to lose it.

 “Xiǎo Qín, do you know the name of this trail?” asked Mā Ma.
 She only used my Chinese name—Little Fragrant Grass—when she wanted me to pay attention.
 She pulled her camera from her jacket and studied me through the lens.

 I wailed louder.

 The more the three of us struggled, the more my mother seemed to relax into the landscape.

 “Look,” she pointed at the sky, undulating like liquid silver.
 “It’s so beautiful.”

 I thought she was beautiful.